 - The female bears communicate with cubs using groans and moans to send a signal to the cubs to climb a tree for security or follow her.

-- A black bear, if feeling insecure, does not howl or snarl.
-They will slap the floor, huff and puff air forcibly from their nose, and clasp their teeth together.
-If these actions don’t frighten their prey, the bear may then walk closer to attack them.
+- A black bear, if feeling insecure, will slap the floor, huff and puff air forcibly from its nose, and clasp their teeth together.
+The bear may walk closer to them if these actions don’t frighten their prey.

-- A black bear does not make a sound when aggressive.
-As an alternative, they’ll look directly, extrude the lower lip and make their ears lay flat back on their head.
+- A black bear does not make a sound when it is aggressive.
+They will look directly at the threat, extrude the lower lip and make their ears flat on their head.

 Can Black Bears Climb Trees?

 Black bears have less mass in their bodies in comparison to brown bears.
 They also have shorter paws, so black bears are good at climbing trees.
 They can climb 100 feet up a tree in just 30 seconds.
 If you come face to face with a black bear, do not climb a tree.

 How Fast Can a Black Bear Run?

 Black bears can run downhill, uphill, or on flat surfaces at the same speed.
 Black bears can run fast, running up to a speed of about 60 km per hour.
 Black bears can outrun a racehorse on small distances but have less endurance.
 However, black bears can run 50 feet per second.

 American black bears stay active at all times of the day and night but search for food at night.
 Bears residing close to humans are much more nocturnal.
 American black bears living closer to their larger cousins, brown bears, are primarily diurnal.